-In this section, I use separate estimates of the effect of extreme temperatures on manufacturing in the United States to externally validate the results in Section 4.1.22 Predictions using the global interacted regression suggest that temperature has a negligible effect on annual manufacturing revenues in rich, temperate countries such as the U.S. (see the top middle cell of Figure 3).
-Figure 4 shows the treatment effect of temperature on annual manufacturing revenue per worker estimated on data from the U.S. Census Bureau:
+In this section, I use separate estimates of the effect of extreme temperatures on manufacturing in the United States to externally validate the results in Section 4.1.
+Predictions using the global interacted regression suggest that temperature has a negligible effect on manufacturing revenue per worker in rich, temperate countries such as the U.S. (see the top middle cell of Figure 3).
+Figure 4 shows the corresponding estimate for the treatment effect of temperature in the United States using data from the U.S. Census Bureau.

-Consistent with predictions from global data in Figure 3, I find a precisely estimated null effect of temperature on output-per-worker in the U.S.23 The U.S. data also includes information on other inputs that I lack in my global sample, allowing me to directly observe some of the adaptation costs incurred by U.S. firms.
-Appendix Figure A-13 shows that the average U.S. plant increases expenditures on electricity and other fuels by several thousand dollars for each extremely hot and cold day, presumably for cooling and heating expenses.24 These expenditures are small in the context of U.S. plant size, however, such that temperature still has a null effect on revenue total factor productivity, which accounts for expenditures on energy and materials, as shown in Figure A-12.
+Consistent with predictions from global data in Figure 3, I find a precisely estimated null effect of temperature on output-per-worker in the U.S. The U.S. data also includes information on other inputs that I lack in the global sample, allowing me to directly observe some of the adaptation costs incurred by U.S. firms.
+Appendix Figure A-13 shows that the average U.S. plant increases expenditures on electricity and other fuels by several thousand dollars for each extremely hot and

-22The results in Section 4.1 do not include data from the United States due to physical constraints on data access.
+&lt;sup>20The results in Section 4.1 do not include data from the United States due to physical constraints on data access.
 Plant-level manufacturing data from the United States Census Bureau must be analyzed at restricted access Federal Statistical Research Data Centers (RDC).

-23The result displayed in Figure 4 uses a polynomial of degree four in daily maximum temperature, but the null result is robust to choice of functional form.
-Appendix Table A-1 shows a range of specifications, all of which are consistent with a null effect on output and employment.
+&lt;sup>21The result displayed in Figure 4 uses a polynomial of degree four in daily maximum temperature, but the null result is robust to choice of functional form.
+Appendix Table A-2 shows a range of specifications, all of which are consistent with a null effect on output and employment.